vgurianov/srt/docs/index.md

 The Use-Case model is function requirements to software.

 1.2.
 Analysis Model
 The analysis model is a simulation model.
 It is an ontology of mechanical motion.
-This semantic net define follow concept:
+This semantic net define follow concepts:
 - Synchronization
 - Motion and Interaction
 - Measurements